-We’ve rounded up 15 16 of the best iPhone and iPad apps that will interest crisis management and disaster response professionals.
-Many will also be of interest to the average user.
+We’ve rounded up 15 16 of the best iPhone and iPad emergency alert apps that will interest crisis management and disaster response professionals.
+Many will also be of interest to the average user looking for an emergency app for their iPhone.

-These are practical apps that you might find useful as you do your job.
-This list does not include apps that are solely focused on personal preparedness or general weather apps such as AccuWeather.
+These are practical crisis alert apps that you might find useful as you do your job.
+This list does not include apps that are solely focused on personal crisis preparedness or general weather apps such as AccuWeather.

 Most of these crisis management apps are free, and some are available in paid and free versions.
 The geographic scope of the app—global or USA—is listed next to the name.
-Most links will take you to the app’s page in the iTunes app store.
+Most links will take you to the emergency app page in the iTunes app store.

 Are there other good apps that should be on this list?
 If so, leave a comment.